Lee Rogers (podiatrist): Political endeavors

 Rogers, a Democrat, ran for US Congress in California's 25th district.
-He lost after giving incumbent Congressman Buck McKeon a strong challenge.
-After speculation that Congressman Buck McKeon will retire in 2014, Rogers announced his candidacy for the seat again and was endorsed by the Los Angeles Times.
+He lost by 9% of the vote after giving incumbent Congressman Buck McKeon a strong challenge.
+Rogers appointed the first-ever high school student to be a member of the Electoral College in 2012.

+After speculation that Congressman Buck McKeon will retire in 2014, Rogers announced his candidacy for the seat again and received the endorsement of the Los Angeles Times.
 Two Republicans edged out Rogers in California's new top two primary for the run off in the June 2014 election.
 Rogers endorsed Republican Steve Knight over Republican Tony Strickland which drew criticism from the Democratic Party, but Rogers stated, "I didn’t create the rules and I care too much about our district to let it fall to a dishonest carpetbagger who is interested only in himself, like Tony Strickland."
 He later withdrew his endorsement of Knight over his refusal to ban the sale of the Confederate Flag in the California Capital.

 He has been highly critical of the American healthcare system and the pharmaceutical industry for their focus on profits over patient care.